maxbyte9p/oelabox/docs/topics/operation-Tools.md

 /home/vagrant/tools/oelaimporter
 ```

 The ansible playbook which automatically installs Oela Box tools is called 'setup-oelabox-tools.yml'.
-It is automatically ran after provisioning and can be run again using the following command.
+It is automatically ran during provisioning and can be run again using the following command.
 ```
 vagrant provision --provision-with tools
 ```